wasserth/TotalSegmentator/resources/body_stats_prediction.md

 - For CT, the score combines absolute residual noise from skeletal muscle, subcutaneous fat, and torso fat.
 - For MR, residual noise is divided by local signal because MR intensity is arbitrarily scaled.
 Valid relative-noise patches are pooled across tissue regions.
 - The CNN predicts the 75th percentile so that locally noisy image regions influence the score.
 Higher values indicate more noise.
+- The `noise` output includes a `percentile` from 1 to 100, locating the estimate in the modality-specific training distribution.

 The table below shows training-set percentiles (57,291 CT and 43,200 MR examinations).
 CT and MR scores are not on the same scale and should not be compared across modalities.